6 Things You Need Know When Using Bluestone Flooring Outdoors

 It is imperative to remove grout haze within 3-10 days of installation.

 It takes approximately 3 days for the grout to harden.

 Do not leave this for more than 10 days as it may become too tough to remove.

 And will require mechanical removal, an additional cost that can be avoided.

 Lastly you want to add a top sealer to your bluestone pavers.

 The one we recommend is called Aqua Mix – Sealers Choice Gold.

 6. How do I Clean my Bluestone Pavers?

-If those two recommended products don’t work then feel free to call us for advice using an alternative method.
+If these products don’t work, feel free to call us for advice on an alternative method.